martrip/single-cell_classification/README.md

 ### Part 6: Model Interpretation <br>

-In this part we only looked at the best performing model which used all 3,000 features.
+In this part we only looked at the model that shows the best performance which used all 3,000 features.
 It was a model that can predict 12 classes and was trained on unbalanced data.

 The feature importance of each cell type was extracted from the model and the 20 most influential features were plotted.